 Non-specified variable input subsidies for the crop sector (from 2005).

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all crops.
+Financed from regional budgets.

 Non-specified variable input subsidies for the livestock sector (from 2005).

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all livestock.
+Financed from regional budgets.
 Other non-specified variable input subsidies for the livestock sector paid from regional budgets (in 2002 and 2005).

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all livestock.
+Financed from regional budgets.

 Non-specified variable input subsidies to all products.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Financed from regional budgets.